Here are the Absolute Best Brush Pens for Drawing in 2023

 Many of the industries top comic artists, illustrators and cartoonists swear by brush pens, including masters like Karl Kopinski and Kim Jung Gi.

-You’ll find the majority of our entries listed below come from Japanese brands, who have the best reputation when it comes to brush pens.
+You’ll find the majority of our entries listed below come from Japanese brands, which have the best reputation when it comes to brush pens.
 That likely stems from their heritage in calligraphy, where the quality of your bristles and ink are highly important.

 As an Amazon affiliate, we may earn a small commission from your purchase.
 This helps support Mega Pencil at no cost to you. 🙂